animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="ulist">

 - Implement the Apache Geode `org.apache.geode.security.SecurityManager`
-  interface and set Apache Geode’s `security-manager` property to refer to your application `SecurityManager` implementation using the fully qualified class name.
+  interface and set Apache Geode's `security-manager` property to refer to your application `SecurityManager` implementation using the fully qualified class name.
 Alternatively, users can construct and initialize an instance of their `SecurityManager` implementation and